erikvargas1/CCNA-Notes/README.md

 > Access ports = "untagged" ports

 **802.1Q (dot1q)**
+802.1Q is a tag inserted into the Ethernet frame and is used to identify which VLAN the frame belongs to when sent over a trunk.
-The 802.1q tag is inserted between the source and type/length fields of the ethernet frame VID (Vlan ID) - indenties the VLAN the frame belongs to
+The tag is inserted between the source and type/length fields of the ethernet frame.
+VID (Vlan ID) - identifies the VLAN the frame belongs to

 802.1Q has a feature called the **native VLAN.**
 **The native VLAN is VLAN 1** by default on all trunk ports, however this can be changed manually on each trunk port.

-The switch does not add an 802.1Q tag to frames in the native VLAN.
+Switches DO NOT add a 802.1Q tag to frames in the native VLAN.
 When a switch receives a untagged frame on a trunk port, it assumes the frame belongs to the native VLAN.

-**its very important that the native VLAN matches between swtiches.** Switches will still forward traffic if there is native VLAN mismatch problems may occur.
+**its very important that the native VLAN matches between swtiches.** Switches will still forward traffic if there is native VLAN mismatch, which will cause traffic problems.

 ![Screenshot 2025-04-28 232948](https://github.com/user-attachments/assets/df6105cb-5a5d-4301-8d24-d372129c165e)